jackiehobson/macscripts/README.md

 # macscripts

 Scripts to enhance MacOS.
-It autoupdates homebrew and checks for macos updates (updater.sh) and also provides easy to remember aliases to check for updates and upgrade macos.
-Adds symlinks from iCloud storage to local storage for ease of use.
+It checks for MacOS updates (updater.sh),optionally autoupdates homebrew and also provides easy to remember aliases to check for updates and upgrade MacOS.
+Optionally adds symlinks from iCloud storage to local storage for ease of use.

 ## Dependencies

-Stock MacOS (as of 13.x) includes the required dependencies which are zsh and bash.
+Stock MacOS (version >=10.15) includes the required dependencies which are zsh and bash.

 ## Install

-### First, there are a few options you should consider.
+First, there are a few options you should consider.

 #### 1. Backing up .ssh, .gnupg, and .config to iCloud